ismayc/ismayc.github.io/workshops.md

 - dynamic web application frameworks using `shiny`
 - importing and tidying/reshaping data

-Slides from these workshops and other projects can be found on my <a target="_blank" href="http://www.rpubs.com/cismay">RPubs.com page</a>.
+Slides from many of these workshops and other projects can be found on my <a target="_blank" href="http://www.rpubs.com/cismay">RPubs.com page</a>.

 Revealjs slides from August 2016 talks are below: